 Councillor Bridget Wayman, Cabinet Member for Highways, Transport and Waste said, "This prosecution highlights the growing problem of 'tip run' operators advertising on social media, then fly-tipping the waste.
 The severity of the punishment shows how seriously the courts take this issue.
 Hopefully the Community Order will include litter picking and waste clearance.

 "We strongly advise against using 'man with a van' rubbish clearance services without fully checking they are licensed to take waste away, and noting down their waste carriers license number and other details.
 If someone offers to take your waste away cheaply, it will probably end up being fly-tipped in our beautiful countryside.
 You may also find yourself with a £200 fixed penalty notice and a bill for the clear-up costs."

 Anyone caught fly-tipping could be ordered to pay a £400 fixed penalty notice to taken to court where they face an unlimited fine or imprisonment.

-The council advises residents not to touch or go through fly-tipping themselves, but to report it directly using Wiltshire Council's online reporting tool My Wiltshire online reporting.
+The council advises residents not to touch or go through fly-tipping themselves, but to report it directly using Wiltshire Council's online reporting tool My Wilts online reporting.